 There Are Various Selling Style Personalities Which Sales People May Have.
-Instead Of Force-Fitting Your Sales Team Members Into Somebody Else’s Mould, Why Not Get Some Real Insight Into Their Own Individual Selling Behaviour?
+Instead Of Force-Fitting Your Sales Team Members Into Somebody Else’s Mould, Why Not Get Some Real Insight With Our Style Logix Workshop Into Their Own Individual Selling Behaviour?

 Many salespeople are increasingly pressured into accepting the dogma that there is only one right way of selling.
 Forcing yourself or your sales team to maintain and fit into a particular selling technique can lead you to work less efficiently and make you feel uncomfortable in your job, resulting in a lack of sales and contact initiation.